 Her drawing, illustrating a poem by Marybeth Little Weston, is included in the poetry collection “Women’s Voices of the 21st Century: Experiences that Shape Women”, The Argian Press.

-Two of her illustrations accompany Chapter1 in the short story, “A Curious Day in the Life of Joe Bascomb”, serialized in The Greenwich Time.
+Two of her illustrations accompany Chapter 1 in the short story, “A Curious Day in the Life of Joe Bascomb”, serialized in The Greenwich Time.
 The chapter was authored by M.J.
 Rose and published in the newspaper on January 12, 2014.

-She is a member of the Greenwich Art Society, the Art Society of Old Greenwich, the New Canaan Society for the Arts, the Rowayton Arts Center where she has Exhibiting Member status, the Greenwich Arts Council, where she is a Vice President, and the Greenwich Branch of The American League of Pen Women where she has been a co-chair of the Art Division.
+She is a member of the Greenwich Art Society, the Art Society of Old Greenwich, the New Canaan Society for the Arts, the Rowayton Arts Center where she has Exhibiting Member status, the Greenwich Arts Council, where she was a Vice President, and the Greenwich Branch of The American League of Pen Women where she has been a co-chair of the Art Division.

 For more information about her paintings and prices – contact Margaret at: email@example.com